History and Mission

 We are Lighthouse of Pinellas and have served our community for 60 years.

-Founded in 1956 by the Lions Club of St. Petersburg, the Lighthouse of Pinellas was originally named the Sight Center.
+Established by the Lions Club of St. Petersburg, the Lighthouse of Pinellas was originally named the Sight Center.

 Our mission is “to advance the independence and quality of life for individuals in Pinellas County who are blind or visually impaired.”

 Lighthouse of Pinellas is the only private, non-profit agency providing vision rehabilitation training for individuals of all ages who are residents of Pinellas County, Florida, under one roof.
 Our programs are accredited by the National Accreditation Council for Blind and Low Vision Services.

 - Independent Living Program for adults and seniors